 From niche to mainstream

-The rise of kombucha on French shelves has taken place in successive stages.
+The rise of Kombucha on our shelves has taken place in successive stages.
 Initially confined to stores specializing in organic products, this fizzy drink has gradually won over consumers looking for alternatives to traditional sodas.
 Organic store regulars, already aware of the benefits of fermented foods, formed the bedrock of this organic growth.

 Today, kombucha is taking another step forward by establishing itself on the shelves of conventional supermarkets.
 This transition marks the fermented beverage’s entry into a phase of wider democratization, reaching consumers less familiar with its properties and production methods.
 This evolution is accompanied by a diversification of available references, from artisanal versions to industrial productions such as kombucha by a famous youtuber.